adithya-nr/adithya-nr/README.md

 I'm Adithya, a 23-year-old UX Engineer from Bengaluru, India.

-I'm a React nanodegree graduate and an IDF certified UX Designer.
-Free time is hard to come by, but I freelance and craft web apps for a living when it does.

-#### Background

-I studied computer science and engineering at RNS Institute of Technology, Bangalore.
-During my time at RNSIT, I volunteered as a graphic designer with a small team that helped me jump-start and hone my digital designer skills.
+For more than 3 years now, design has been the central piece of my world.
+On this quick and mind-blowing journey, I have moved over the years from being a graphic designer to a full-time UX Designer and UI Engineer.

+With a never-ending goal of maintaining a high standard for usability & user experience, I have consistently worked with various startups and clients worldwide and helped them create unique and engaging digital products.

-I'm currently working on the [Culture+™](https://www.culture-plus.com/) product suite at [Softway](https://www.softway.com/) as a UX Engineer.
-Besides design, I also build web apps using React, Node, and many more tools.
+I'm currently working with the Platform team at [yellow.ai](https://yellow.ai) as a Software Engineer (SDE-2).

 #### Skills